Melbourne Travel Tips and Costs (2026): What to Budget + Where to Stay

 • Premium hotel, tasting menus, private tours, theatre/sport tickets.

-It’s best pre-booking big-ticket items during spring events to lock in prices.
+It’s best to pre-book big-ticket items during spring events to lock in prices.

 Money-Saving Tips